 "However, 1 John 4:8-10 and John 3:16 shows us who performed the greatest act of love.
 God the Father.
 When one reads "God is love" the referent for "God" here is the Father, not the Son.
 If the Son loved us as much as the Father did then is it not strange that the Son is also not said to be "love"?
 This is then against the claim that in John 15:13 the love there is the "greatest."
 It is not."8

 This is interesting.
-He complains about the difference between greatest and greater in my writing but then on the boards he commits the very error he accuses me of committing when he says that the Father is the one who performed the greatest act of love.
-So, I guess it's okay for him to use the term "greatest" in referencing God the Father sending the Son, but not me in reference to Jesus laying down his own life for others.
+He complains about the difference between greatest and greater in my writing, but then on the boards, he commits the very error he accuses me of committing when he says that the Father is the one who performed the greatest act of love.
+So, I guess it's okay for him to use the term "greatest" in referencing God the Father sending the Son but not me in referencing Jesus laying down his own life for others.
 Amazingly inconsistent, wouldn't you agree?

-Also, since he accuses me of Scripture twisting by saying Jesus performed a greatest act of love, not the greater, then why does he say the Father perform the greatest act of love when nowhere in the text does it say anything like that in regard to the Father.
-The words of Christ are clear where Jesus says there was no greater act of love than to lay your own life to for a friend?
+Also, since he accuses me of Scripture twisting by saying Jesus performed a greatest act of love, not the greater, then why does he say the Father performed the greatest act of love when nowhere in the text does it say anything like that regarding the Father.
+The words of Christ are clear where Jesus says there was no greater act of love than to lay your own life for a friend?
 It seems the Jehovah's Witness wants to have his cake and eat it too.

 Obviously, this guy cannot think clearly, is inconsistent, and, to repeat what I said at the beginning of this article, is apparently contradicting what the Watchtower Bible and Tract Society says when he uses his own human reasoning to interpret the Bible:

 - "Theocratic ones will appreciate the Lord's visible organization and not be so foolish as to put against Jehovah's channel their own human reasoning and sentiment and personal feelings."
 9